 The Electricity Act, 2003 has brought profound changes in electricity supply industry of India leading to unbundling of vertically integrated State Electricity Boards, implementation of Open Access in power transmission and liberalisation of generation sector.
 The phenomenal growth of private sector generation and the creation of open market for electricity have brought its own uncertainties.
 Large numbers of generation projects are coming up with no knowledge of firm beneficiaries.
 The situation is compounded by uncertainty in generation capacity addition, commissioning schedules and fuel availability.
-All these factors have made transmission system plan to cater to such uncertainties, to the extent possible.
+All these factors have made transmission planning a challenging task.
+Adequate flexibility may be built in the transmission system plan to cater to such uncertainties, to the extent possible.
 However, given the uncertainties, the possibility of stranded assets or congestion cannot be entirely ruled out.